What are the Foreign Students’ Secretariat’s office hours? And where?

 What is the process of submitting a doctor’s note for Physical Education exemption?

 If you are requesting an exemption from physical education due to medical complications that inhibit you from partaking in physical activity for an indefinite time; you then must submit evidence to the Foreign Students’ Secretariat in Hungarian or in English language from a licensed health care practitioner that documents a diagnosis of a temporary physical or mental disability.
-The deadline to submit your exemption request is September 15 and February 15 depending on the term you are enrolled in.

 What do the so-called CV and FM exams mean?